tikv/community/committee/wg-governance/wg-governance.md

 * Once the PR is approved, this WG is properly charted.
 You can create a channel corresponding to the Working Group on Slack: tikv-wg.slack.com

-### Dismiss
+### Dissolution

-* The Working Group can be dismissed by the organizer after the mission completed.
+* The Working Group can dissolve itself after it feels that the mission it set out to do is complete.
-* If the working group has met one of the following requirements, the working group can be dismissed voluntarily:
+* If the working group has met one of the following requirements, the working group may be dissolved by the PMC:
   * None of the communication channels for the Working Group have been in use for the goals outlined at the founding of the Working Group in 2 months:
     * Slack channel
     * Zoom meeting room